Healthcare & Social Assistance · Tucson, AZ

 How does The Villas's safety record compare to industry average?

-The Villas's total OSHA penalty of $0 is below the Healthcare & Social Assistance industry average of $1,197 per employer.
+The Villas's total OSHA penalty of $0 is below the Healthcare & Social Assistance industry average of $1,177 per employer.
 The employer has 0 inspections compared to the industry average of 0.7 per employer.
+For a direct comparison, Summit Commons Rehabilitation & Health Center in Providence, RI is a similar healthcare & social assistance employer with $0 in current penalties.

 Explore PlainWorker